DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > * **The Morninglord.** Rays of sunlight, reminiscent of the dawn.
 > * **The Ladies Three.** A dire wolf, a giant spider, and a giant raven.
 ## T5b.
 Lady Wachter’s Vizier
-During daylight hours, Castle Ravenloft’s emissary sleeps in a coffin in <span class="citation">N4q.
-Storage Room (p.
+During daylight hours, Castle Ravenloft’s emissary sleeps in a coffin in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4qStorageRoom">N4q.
+Storage Room</a> (p.
 114)</span>.
 During nighttime hours, the emissary murmurs directions and listens to reports from the six **swarms of bats** that haunt Vallaki’s nighttime skies.

 If confronted, Strahd’s emissary hisses that Lady Wachter and the players have made a “grave mistake," and attacks.
 If bloodied, or if caught in the light of the *Sunsword*, the emissary instead attempts to flee Wachterhaus for [[#T5c.
 Arasek Stockyard]].